-Diesel-powered vehicles and equipment account for almost half of all nitrogen oxides (NOx) and more than two thirds of all particulate matter (PM) emissions from US transportation sources.
+Diesel exhaust fluid, also known as AdBlue, is key in helping diesel-powered vehicles reduce their harmful emissions.
+Diesel vehicles and equipment account for almost half of all nitrogen oxides (NOx) and more than two-thirds of all particulate matter (PM) emissions from US transportation sources.

 The government decided that NOx emissions needed to be reduced with the Euro 6 standard, leaving car manufacturers no choice but to overcome another obstacle introduced by legislators.
 To combat this, they introduced ‘wet’ diesel particulate filters (DPFs) that require AdBlue, which was a relatively cost-effective and simple way to cut the amount of harmful emissions released.